amwelles/doggambit/src/services.md

 ## Pet Sitting

 I stay in your home overnight.
 I'm happy to take care of small house chores—such as taking out the trash and bringing in the mail—while you are away.
+If your pet cannot be left alone for at least four hours, you will get the constant care rate.
+Half-day discounts are available.

 ## Drop-in or Walk